NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Abstract

 \section{Abstract}

-Road extraction from very high resolution satellite images is one of the most important topics in the field of remote sensing.
-For the road segmentation problem, spatial properties of the data can usually be captured using Convolutional Neural Networks.
-However, this approach only considers a few local neighborhoods at a time and has difficulty capturing long-range dependencies.
-In order to overcome the problem, we propose Non-Local LinkNet with non-local blocks that can grasp relations between global features.
-It enables each spatial feature point to refer to all other contextual information and results in more accurate road segmentation.
-In detail, our method achieved 65.00\% mIOU scores on the DeepGlobe 2018 Road Extraction Challenge dataset.
-Our best model outperformed D-LinkNet, 1st-ranked solution, by a significant gap of mIOU 0.88\% with much less number of parameters.
-We also present empirical analyses on proper usage of non-local blocks for the baseline model.
+Road extraction from very high resolution satellite (VHR) images is one of the most important topics in the field of remote sensing.
+In this paper, we propose an efficient Non-Local LinkNet with non-local blocks that can grasp relations between global features.
+This enables each spatial feature point to refer to all other contextual information and results in more accurate road segmentation.
+In detail, our single model without any post-processing like CRF refinement, performed better than any other published state-of-the-art ensemble model in the official DeepGlobe Challenge.
+Moreover, our NL-LinkNet beat the D-LinkNet, the winner of the DeepGlobe challenge \cite{demir2018deepglobe}, with 43 \% less parameters, less giga floating-point operations per seconds (GFLOPs) and shorter training convergence time.
+We also present empirical analyses on the proper usages of non-local blocks for the baseline model.